 Cone Institute 2019

 The 2019 Institute composers included Dan Caputo with his work Liminal, Patrick O’Malley with his work Rest and Restless, Iván Enrique Rodríguez with his work A Metaphor for Power and Bora Yoon with her work The Encyclopedia of Winds.
 View concert and composer information.

 Cone Institute 2018

-Major funding support for The NJSO Edward T. Cone Composition Institute is generously provided by The Edward T. Cone Foundation and Princeton University.
+Major underwriting support for the New Jersey Symphony Edward T. Cone Composition Institute is generously provided by The Edward T. Cone Foundation and Princeton University.